jakebeamish/Penplotting.js/README.md

 });
 ```

-Define a plot.generate() function, in which Vectors, Lines and other shapes can be created, manipulated, and added to the SVG document using `plot.add(shapes)`.
+The image is defined in a plot.generate() function in which Vector,
+Line and Circle objects can be created and manipulated, and added to
+the SVG document using `plot.add(shapes)`.

 ```js
 // This is where the work is made